Constructive, respectful feedback conversation using SBI.

 They’d been interrupting others during demos, and I wanted to address it.

-I said something like, “You can come across as dismissive sometimes; you need to let others finish.”
+“You can come across as dismissive sometimes; you need to let others finish.”

 It was meant to be constructive.